thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 ### When we're learning an object, we don't have a complete graph model.
 How do we deal with this?

-During object learning, we lack a complete graph model, creating challenges for prediction error interpretation.
-Prediction errors can signal both the need to eliminate hypotheses and the need to update the model.
-I think one way to go about this is to store a `num_visited` in nodes of object models (similar to if were to add `is_distinct` during realignment in Question 1).
-This informaton can be utilized to see if the prediction error is occuring at a point where it has been visited frequently or not - if visited frequently, then it is likely a prediction error.
-If not, then it may just be a part of the model that hasn't been explored enough.
+During object learning, prediction errors create a fundamental ambiguity: they can signal either (1) the need to eliminate incorrect hypotheses, or (2) the need to update an incomplete model with new information.
+This challenge becomes particularly complex when learning and inference are interleaved, or when the distinction between "pure learning" and "pure inference" modes is not clearly defined.
+In pure inference mode, we may use prediction errors to eliminate hypotheses assuming the object model is considered complete.
+In pure learning mode, prediction errors may indicate model needs updating since the model is incomplete.

+To treat learning and inference as lying on a continuum, we can utilize metadata stored in object models (e.g. `_observation_count` in `GridObjectModel`) as a proxy/heuristic to use prediction errors in one way or another.
+For example, if we have frequently visited a location, we can bias it towards hypothesis elimination (even if the object model is not complete), and vice versa.
+Other additional heuristics could be:

+- **Temporal consistency**: Require multiple consecutive prediction errors before eliminating hypotheses in partially learned models
+- **Error magnitude thresholds**: Always eliminate if the error is large; for small errors depends on confidence